Liesa Abel- Fall 2016- Summer 2017

 Patricia Singletary- Fall 2016-Fall 2017

 Patricia is a Senior at Florida State University double majoring in History and Women’s Studies.
 She began working at the Institute on World War II and the Human Experience as a member of the Undergraduate Advisory Board in Fall 2016.
 Patricia increased her involvement during Summer 2017 by starting an internship under Dr. Piehler and began processing the Charlotte Mansfield collection, which has turned into a major joint project with the School of Communications at FSU.
+In summer 2018, she will be spending my summer at the National Baseball Hall of Fame and Museum as a part of the Frank and Peggy Steele Internship Program for Youth Leadership Development in the Public Programs department.
 A Tallahassee native, Patricia’s interests include local history as well as women’s history in general, and her lifelong ambition is to be a Feminist Historian.
 She also serves as President of Planned Parenthood Generation Action at FSU.

 Jared Smith- Fall 2017